Finding Pleasure in Puglia

 Scaloti Salento Negroamaro Rosato 2022

 Smells of fresh red berries, florals and minerals underneath, then on the palate, linens and sour fruits come in—apparently, grapefruit is a standard tasting note on Negroamaro—who knew?
-My appreciation of the grape only grows. — 6 months ago
+My appreciation of the grape only grows. — a year ago

 Serge, Daniel P. and 5 others liked this